mthl/guix-artwork/website/drafts/gnu-guix-1.2.0-released.md

 ![Image of a flight of the Guix.](https://guix.gnu.org/static/blog/img/flight-of-the-guix.jpg)

-We are pleased to announce the release of GNU Guix version 1.2.0, right in time to celebrate [the eight anniversary of Guix](https://lists.gnu.org/archive/html/gnu-system-discuss/2012-11/msg00000.html)!
+We are pleased to announce the release of GNU Guix version 1.2.0, right in time to celebrate [the eighth anniversary of Guix](https://lists.gnu.org/archive/html/gnu-system-discuss/2012-11/msg00000.html)!

 The release comes with [ISO-9660 installation